-Eric A. Rose - Chief Executive Officer
+Eric A. Rose - Executive Chairman of the Board

 On January 31, 2007, we entered into an employment agreement with Eric A. Rose, M.D., pursuant to which he became our Chief Executive Officer, effective as of March 1, 2007.
 Pursuant to the employment agreement, Dr. Rose was paid an annual base salary of \$400,000.
 Moreover, Dr. Rose was eligible to receive a bonus payment (in either cash or stock options) as determined by the Board of Directors in its sole discretion.
 On January 13, 2012, Dr. Rose's existing employment agreement was amended.
 Pursuant to the amended employment agreement, we agreed to pay to Dr. Rose an annual base salary of \$700,000, subject to any cost of living adjustments as may be approved by our Board of Directors.
 Under the terms of this employment agreement, Dr. Rose was also eligible to receive an annual cash bonus, the target of which was \$350,000, as determined by the Board of Directors in its sole discretion.
-Dr. Rose's base salary was adjusted to \$787,856 effective January 1,2016.
+On April 12, 2016, in connection with the effective date of the POR, Dr. Rose's employment agreement was amended and restated.
+Pursuant to the amended and restated agreement, Dr. Rose's base salary increased to \$787,856 and Dr. Rose became eligible for an annual cash bonus equivalent to 100% of base salary.
+On October 13, 2016, Dr. Rose employment agreement was further amended and restated in connection with Dr. Rose's transition from Chief Executive Officer to Executive Chairman of the Board ("October 2016 Amended and Restated Rose Agreement,").
+Pursuant to the October 2016 Amended and Restated Rose Agreement, Dr. Rose's base salary was adjusted to \$740,000.
+Additionally, Dr. Rose was issued 300,000 restricted stock units ("RSUs") in November 2016, pursuant to the terms of the October 2016 Amended and Restated Agreement.